-What this showed us was that Google did not use the AdSense algorithm from the company they acquired in 2003 named Applied Semantics to build paid search.
-But, it’s been interesting seeing Google achieve so much based on a business model that relies upon advertising because they seemed so dead set against advertising when then first started the search engine.
+This showed us that Google did not use the AdSense algorithm from the company they acquired in 2003 named Applied Semantics to build paid search.
+But, it’s been interesting seeing Google achieve so much based on a business model that relies upon advertising because they seemed so dead set against advertising when they first started the search engine.
 For instance, there is a passage in an early paper about the search engine they developed that has an appendix about advertising.

 If you read through The Anatomy of a Large-Scale Hypertextual Web Search Engine, you learn a lot about how the search engine was intended to work.
-But the section about advertising is really interesting.
+But the section about advertising is fascinating.
 There, they tell us:

 Currently, the predominant business model for commercial search engines is advertising.
 The goals of the advertising business model do not always correspond to providing quality search to users.
-For example, in our prototype search engine, one of the top results for cellular phone is “The Effect of Cellular Phone Use Upon Driver Attention”, a study which explains in great detail the distractions and risk associated with conversing on a cell phone while driving.
-This search result came up first because of its high importance as judged by the PageRank algorithm, an approximation of citation importance on the web [Page, 98].
+For example, in our prototype search engine, one of the top results for cellular phones is “The Effect of Cellular Phone Use Upon Driver Attention,” a study that explains in great detail the distractions and risks associated with conversing on a cell phone while driving.
+This search result came up first because of its high importance as judged by the PageRank algorithm, which approximates citation importance on the web [Page, 98].
 A search engine that was taking money for showing cellular phone ads would have difficulty justifying the page that our system returned to its paying advertisers.
-For this type of reason and historical experience with other media [Bagdikian 83], we expect that advertising funded search engines will be inherently biased towards the advertisers and away from the needs of the consumers.
+For this type of reason and historical experience with other media [Bagdikian 83], we expect that advertising-funded search engines will be inherently biased towards the advertisers and away from the needs of the consumers.